 DigiCert's CA Key Pairs are generated in a Safenet Luna SA device as part of scripted and videotaped key generation ceremony.
 The Luna SA with Trusted Path Authentication is evaluated to FIPS 140-1 Level 3 and EAL 4+.
-Activation of the Luna SA requires that it be connected to the PED.
+Activation of the Luna SA requires the use of a set of iKey USB-based two-factor authentication tokens.
 Key generation is performed in the Data Center where the cabinet containing the CA system is located.
-The serial cable on the PED is connected to the serial port on the Luna SA.
-The key generation ceremony is performed by DigiCert personnel in trusted roles who use the gray, blue and black keys at the appropriate times to perform key generation, certificate generation or other key management operations.
+The key generation ceremony is performed by DigiCert personnel in trusted roles who use the USB authentication tokens at the appropriate times to perform key generation, certificate generation or other key management operations.
 Documentation supporting the integrity of the key generation ceremony and other sensitive key operations is stored in a locked safe in DigiCert's business offices and is made available to its auditors for review.